egoncalv/telemetry-cpp/README.md

 - Protobuf library

 ## How to run:
+1. Clone the repository and submodule
-1. Build and run backendService application
+2. Build and run backendService application
-2. Build and run sensorSimulator application
+3. Build and run sensorSimulator application
-3. Run an MQTT broker (using Docker for example):
+4. Run an MQTT broker (using Docker for example):
 ```bash
      docker run -d --name emqx -p 1883:1883 -p 8083:8083 -p 8883:8883 -p 18083:18083 emqx/emqx:latest
 ```